Sejong Insider

 These factors often interact with team news, amplifying or dampening market reactions.

-Once news becomes public, headline-driven overreactions occur, algorithms execute predefined responses, and market makers rapidly rebalance exposure.
-Modern markets often incorporate major news within seconds.
+Once news is public, headline-driven overreactions occur.
+Algorithms execute predefined responses, and market makers rebalance exposure.
+Major news is often priced within seconds.

-As deeper analysis replaces headlines, tactical implications are reassessed, overreactions partially reverse, and sophisticated capital enters.
+Deeper analysis replaces headlines, tactical implications are reassessed, and overreactions partially reverse.
 Corrections often retrace 20–40% of initial movement.

 Phase 4: Pre-Match Settling

-As uncertainty collapses, lineups are confirmed and liquidity peaks.
-Prices reflect maximum information incorporation.
+As lineups are confirmed and liquidity peaks, prices reflect maximum information incorporation.
 At this stage, markets are closest to equilibrium.

 Market Efficiency and Information Incorporation

-Betting markets broadly resemble semi-strong efficient markets, where publicly available information is rapidly priced, but private or early information can still create short-term inefficiencies.
-This mirrors principles outlined in the Efficient Market Hypothesis, adapted to probabilistic rather than financial assets.
+Betting markets resemble semi-strong efficient markets: public information is rapidly priced, but private or early information can create short-term inefficiencies.
+Automation has increased speed, but psychology still drives distortions.

 Psychological Dimensions: How Bettors Misinterpret News